Mezalith/Mezalith/README.md

 - 👋 Hi, I’m @Mezalith
-- 👀 I’m interested in ...Software Development
+- 👀 I’m interested in: Software Engineering

-- 🌱 I’m currently learning ...Html, Css, Python.
+- 🌱 I’m currently learning: Html, Css, Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ............
-- 📫 How to reach me ...
+- 📫 How to reach me: Discord: Mezalith#9397

 <!---
 Mezalith/Mezalith is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.